moogleberry/autoUpdatingNumber/README.md

 # Auto Updater
 Angular 1.x manager service for all things that have to automatically update with REST calls.

+If you want to make calls to a REST endpoint repeatedly, automatically, you want this.

+This service and directive combo gives you a great degree of control over how your updates happen.
+* Want to start and stop updaters programmatically?
+Can Do.
+* Want the flexibility to specify a name, or not?
+Can Do.
+* Want updaters that will never overwhelm your server because they start their timer after the call completes?
+Can Do.
+* Want the timer to start when the call starts?
+Also Can Do.
+* Want to wait for an independent promise before running?
+Can Do.
+* Want to trigger updates on, or broadcast events?
+Can Do.
+* Want to stop trying after too many failures?
+Can Do.
+* Want to keep trying forever?
+Also Can Do.

 In Action: https://plnkr.co/edit/mip8cC?p=preview

 ## Dependencies